Frequently Asked Questions

 Your counselor will work with you to establish your personal goals for counseling and then tailor the process personally to you.
 Your counselor will listen closely to understand your experience, then find ways to assist you in moving towards your goals.
 How counseling works differs from person to person, because it is a personalized experience.
 It might involve gaining a new perspective, exploring things about yourself, implementing spiritual disciplines, changing unhealthy patterns of thinking and behaving, processing difficult experiences, and learning healthy ways of coping.

-3. What Kind Of Christian Counseling do You Provide?
+3. What Kind Of Counseling do You Provide?

 4. Can you prescribe medicine?

-None of our counselors are medical doctors and cannot prescribe medicine or diagnose mental illness.
-Any medical or psychiatric symptoms should be addressed by a qualified clinical specialist.
+None of our counselors are medical physicians and cannot prescribe medicine.
+Any medical or psychiatric symptoms should be addressed by a qualified psychiatric specialist.
 Clients will be referred to outside sources when treatment required is beyond the scope of care available here.

 6. I've never been to counseling before—what's it like?

 If you've never been to counseling, or if you've been numerous times before, our goal is to make you feel at ease and comfortable enough to talk about what's on your mind.
 In the first session, we'll finalize paperwork, then have you share your story.
 If you're dealing with difficult emotions, you will be encouraged to talk them out and so we can discover where they are coming from.
 We typically assign homework, as well as a book recommendation or two to help you in your introspection beyond our sessions together.